liampshaw/mobile-gene-regions/README.md

-# Understanding the evolution of the regions surrounding beta-lactamase genes
+# Analysing the evolution of gene flanking regions

 __Liam P. Shaw__